mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Architect-T2K5
 text:     **Build** (1)
-          Whenever this or another friendly minion is built, draw a card.
+          Whenever this or another allied minion is built, draw a card.

 name:     Bastion
-text:     At the end of your turn, give all friendly minions +1❤️.
+text:     At the end of your turn, give all allied minions +1❤️.

 name:     Blaze Hound
 text:     **Deploy:**Both players draw a card.